Annual Water Supply

 Snowpack

-Snowpack is important because the city relies heavily upon snowmelt runoff to fill and store water in its upper Boulder Creek basin reservoirs each year.
-During the winter and early spring, city staff measures snowpack levels in the watershed that supplies much of the city’s water.
+Snowpack is important because Boulder relies heavily upon snowmelt runoff to fill and store water in its upper Boulder Creek basin reservoirs each year.
+During the winter and early spring, we measure snowpack levels in the watershed that supplies much of the city’s water.

 Reservoirs

-Water stored in the city’s upper Boulder Creek basin reservoirs is also an essential component in determining the city’s annual water supply.
-As snowmelt wanes later in the summer and the city can no longer treat runoff directly from its diversion points on the streams, the city must start treating water from reservoir storage to distribute.
-The city continues to use reservoir water until the following spring when snowmelt begins again.
-The city manages its reservoirs so that they are not completely drained in a single year in order to assure adequate water supply during subsequent dry years.
+Water stored in the city’s upper Boulder Creek basin reservoirs is also an essential component in determining our annual water supply.
+As snowmelt wanes later in the summer and we can no longer treat runoff directly from its diversion points on the streams, we must start treating water from reservoir storage to distribute.
+We continue to use reservoir water until the following spring when snowmelt begins again.
+We manage our reservoirs so that they are not completely drained in a single year in order to assure an adequate water supply during subsequent dry years.

 Colorado-Big Thompson (CBT) Water